The Bottom Line

 - Program must be installed on the hard drive, unlike many other password recovery tools

-- Must have access to another user account on the computer
+- Must have access to another administrator account on the computer

 - Variety of other built-in hacking tools might intimidate novice users